Getting Started: Landscapes

 Introduction

-Creating a landscape generates an LCP file which can be used to run several models in IFTDSS.
-Landscapes you create are stored in My Workspace and are available from drop-down menus throughout IFTDSS whenever a landscape is required.
+Landscapes in IFTDSS are LCP files necessary to run several models in IFTDSS.
+Landscapes are stored in My Workspace and are available from drop-down menus throughout IFTDSS whenever a landscape is required.
+Landscapes in IFTDSS may be:

 All landscapes will be created with a 4980 meter buffer around them to facilitate using models such as Landscape Burn Probability.
 This buffer area is not included in summary reports, nor does is count against the 12 million acre size limit.

-The most common way to create a landscape is from Map Studio, using the Landscape Tools landscape tools widget.
+The most common way to create a landscape is from Map Studio, using the Landscape Tools widget Landscape Tools widget.

 use the 'create new' tab to create a new landscape in map studio